Street Food in Udaipur That Will Satiate Your Hungry Soul

 8. Manak Balaji - Mirchi Vada

 Indians love chilly, and it is no hidden fact that we try to incorporate it into our food that leaves foreigners bewildered.
 But Manak Balaji's is Udaipur's exclusive maker of the delicious Mirchi vada.
 Mini versions of green chillies stuffed with curried potatoes and coated with gram flour (besan) are deep-fried in oil.
 These delights are served hot and fresh to customers who have been visiting this small outlet for decades.
-If you enjoy spicing up your taste buds every once in a while, this spot should be on your go-to list in Udaipur.
+If you enjoy spicing up your taste buds every once in a while, this street food in Udaipur would be your relish!

 9. Fatehsagar - Momos

 A northeastern snack, momos has officially become the most loved snack in India.
 Super easy to find a stall in every corner of the city, momos are the most difficult street food to replicate in taste with their authentic counterpart.
-However, Fatehsagar's Bombay Market offers a plate of plump appetizing momos with a zesty schezwan sauce and mayo dip.
-Steamed or fried, vegetarian or non-vegetarian, grab your self a plate as you enjoy a casual evening stroll on the streets of Udaipur.
+However, Fatehsagar's Bombay Market offers a plate of plump appetising momos with a zesty schezwan sauce and mayo dip.
+Steamed or fried, vegetarian or non-vegetarian, grab your self a plate as you enjoy a casual evening food-stroll across the hub of street food in Udaipur.

 10. Neelam Restaurant

 On a street food venture in Udaipur?
 Check out Neelam Restaurant, near Chandpole.
 They serve food that tastes just like home-made food, at very low prices.
 Located near the beautiful Jagdish temple, this little restaurant is easy to spot.
 If you are tired after a tour to City Palace or after shopping around that area, you can have a hearty lunch at Neelam.
 The restaurant is run by a family and named after Neelam aunty, the cook.
 Their hospitality is unmatched.
 They also have Rajasthani thalis on their menu, for as low as INR 170.
 The unlimited thali there is a huge hit.
 Also, now they have a WiFi connection too.
-The restaurant offers a decent view of Gangaur Ghat area.
+This restaurant serving delicious street food in Udaipur tops it with a decent view of the Gangaur Ghat area.
 This place is highly recommended if you are a traveller, away from home because the food being home-made, quality remains uncompromised.